eddie-energy/architecture/arc42/06-runtime-view/06-runtime-view.md

 ## Overview

 The runtime view focuses on interactions among the system's components.
 The goal of this section is to describe representative and important workflows that occur during the runtime of the system.
-These workflows are divided in sections, as shown below.
+These workflows are categorized into sections, as shown below.

-## 1. Collect Consent Form from the Customer
+## 1. Collect the Consent Form of the Customer

 | Consent Form | Section |
 |-|-|
 | For Access to Historical Validated Data | [Link](./runtime-view/collect-consent-historical-data/collect-consent-historical-data.md) |
 | For Access to Real-time Data | [Link](./runtime-view/collect-consent-real-time-data/collect-consent-real-time-data.md) |

-## 2. Request the Customer Consent
+## 2. Request the Customer's Consent

-### For Accessing Historical Validated Data
+### Regarding Historical Validated Data

 <!-- Since the process to request the customer consent from the Regional Data-sharing Infrastructure can vary per country, the table below provides links to more detailed information for each country. -->